Shaunyl/shauni/README.md

 # **Shauni**
 Command line based tool to perform automated actions on different Oracle databases on multiple servers simultaneously.

-Libraries used are JCommander, Spring, JDBC, Log4J, Lombok, Mockito, JUnit
+Libraries used are JCommander, Spring 4, JDBC, Log4J2, Lombok, Mockito, JUnit, Java 8

+It is a Spring version of enver (see my other repositories).
+It also takes advantage of Threads (ExecutorService so far) to parallelize some tasks and to perform the same task on different nodes/databases at the same time.

 Current version is **1.0.1 Alpha**